dan-velez/crypto_bot/README.md

 ### broker ###
 > Functions that interact with your wallet and portfolio.
   Initiate buy / sell for a coin or view portfolio data.
+The default broker is a paper broker which uses the file `paper_portfolio.json` to store its assets.
+The paper broker is used to test strategies and will not use any real money.

 ### run ###
 > Run a strategy on a live feed.
 Select your strategy source